How this works

 What to expect

-We will send out SMS alerts, within a few seconds of the sighting report, to Watchers inside a 20-mile radius.
+We will send out email and, if subscribed, SMS alerts within a few seconds of the sighting report, to Watchers inside a 100-mile radius.

 UFOWN will record, store and present each case on its website, available to the public.